ConradIrwin/udt/README.md

 }
 ```

-When operating on the CRDT, a tree-like structure is created using the following node type:
+When operating on the CRDT, a sorted tree-like structure is created of these edits using the following node type:

 ```
 type EditTreeNode {